aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 ## Authentication

 Devices will use the public API endpoint to trigger their registration process.
 This request will contain the device's unique identifier and registration token.
 The unique identifier will be used to build the thing's name.
-The registration token is a calculated hash value to be stored on the DynamoDB table.
+The registration token is a calculated hash value to be stored in the DynamoDB table.
 The token will be calculated by the device using the same hashing algorithm during the preparation of the CVM API request.
-When the CVM Lambda receives a registration request, it validates the registration token provided by the device by comparing it with the one calculated previously and stored on the DynamoDB table.
+When the CVM Lambda receives a registration request, it validates the registration token provided by the device by comparing it with the one calculated previously and stored in the DynamoDB table.
 Since all devices share the same firmware, this token can be calculated by a combination of a "salt" and the device's unique identifier.
 This salt is a secret string that makes `SHA256()` less predictable by making the input string longer.
 This secret salt string will be placed into your firmware.
 Since the salt string is a sensitive piece of data for device bootstrapping, the solution must consider the security of how the salt string is stored.
 Read more on **Considerations** section below.

 We can summarise the process as follows: